 While multi-factor authentication is necessary and seriously helps to prevent intrusions, there are some forms of MFA that are proving to be less effective than others.
 Knowledge-based challenges like “What’s the name of your first pet?” tend to be weak, used on multiple sites, and don’t genuinely qualify as “multi-factor” in our opinion anyway.

 Another form of MFA that is proving to be less effective is SMS authentication.
 There are many threats, like malware, SMS forwarding, and fraudulent number reassignment that smartphones are susceptible to, diminishing the safety of SMS authentication.
-This article dives into more detail on why SMS authentication is being phased out and what can replace it.
+This article on the limits of SMS for 2-factor authentication dives into more detail on why SMS authentication is being phased out and what can replace it.
 In short, expect to see smartphone apps and push notifications used for MFA in the future more than SMS messages.

 In the past, a minimally acceptable password was either 6 characters/4-digit PIN (LOA1) OR 8 characters/6-digit PIN (LOA2).
 This will be changing for all passwords.
 A minimum of 8 characters/6-digit PINs will be required across the board.
 There is also a new maximum of 64 characters, a change from the previous lack of any maximum.
 The idea with imposing a maximum is to allow for a memorable passphrase while keeping it within the realm of reason.
 A well-chosen password that’s 64 characters long is safe enough for pretty much any use, and a longer one that isn’t well-chosen isn’t any good anyway.